Wilson, NC / Jun 2023 / RWH

 With fresh backing from the North Carolina Department of Transportation, the Carolinian returned to service in 1990 as a section of the Palmetto north of Rocky Mount.
 More successful this time, in 1991 Amtrak granted the train an independent routing to and from New York City.
 The state’s commitment to funding passenger rail improvements — including track upgrades, station renovations, and equipment — helped stabilize the train’s operations and improve reliability.
 The restored service connects 13 stops in North Carolina with Richmond, Washington, Philadelphia, and New York, making it a key link between the Southeast and the Northeast.

 Today the Carolinian operates daily between Charlotte and New York, sharing portions of its route with other Amtrak services such as the Crescent, the Palmetto, and North Carolina’s Piedmont commuter trains.
-Typical Carolinian consists include one locomotive and 7 Amfleet cars, including a lounge/cafe combination.
+Typical Carolinian consists include one locomotive and 7 Amfleet cars, including a lounge/cafe combination and Viewliner series baggage car.
 Southbound trains are wyed in Charlotte each night for the return trip northbound each morning.

 Supported by the state of North Carolina and integrated with Amtrak's vibrant eastern regional rail network, the Carolinian demonstrates the success of state-supported passenger rail.